joshkitt/cloud-certification/aws/aws-csaa.md

 - Consistency model
     - PUT (new) - read after write - New object can be retrieved immediately (unless you already asked for it and it was cached null
     - PUT (existing) and DELETE - eventually consistent
+- Cross Region replication
+    - Must set up for each region
+    - Files are updated in near-real-time

 S3 Glacier
 - Designed for archiving of data within S3